Racketship01/Vue-Masterclass/README.md

   useStoreMock.mockReturnValue({ commit: jest.fn(), subscribe: jest.fn() });

-  // warning error in JobFilterSidebar test for useStore(key) method jest.mock("vuex"); //simply mocking our vuex including useStore with a jest mock function by default and return undefined but tortally fine because the only use case of useStore is to call the commit method for clearUseJobFilterSelections method
+  // warning error in JobFilterSidebar test for useStore(key) method jest.mock("vuex"); //simply mocking our vuex including useStore with a jest mock function by default and return undefined but totally fine because the only use case of useStore is to call the commit method for clearUseJobFilterSelections method
   ```

 - Refactoring Accordion Component